 The storage perimeter for the Teeter FreeStep Recumbent Cross Trainer and Elliptical should be 4’5’’ long by 3’2’’ wide in a room with a ceiling height of at least 7 feet high.

-The Teeter FreeStep Recumbent Cross Trainer and Elliptical has an impressive approval rating on Amazon that suggests users were satisfied with its quality, usability, and price tag.
+The Teeter FreeStep Recumbent Cross Trainer and Elliptical have an impressive approval rating on Amazon that suggests users were satisfied with its quality, usability, and price tag.

 There are several Amazon customers’ reviews available with almost every one of them approving the Teeter FreeStep.